Skip to content

 “It’s just a great opportunity for students to learn not just the traditional history that we learn,” said Irizarry.

-Eric Fieldman, a veteran social studies teacher at Collingswood High School, said he infuses Latino and Hispanic history into his lessons to include topics such as the Zoot Suit riots that erupted in Los Angeles in 1943 after a group of U.S. servicemen and off-duty police officers clashed with young Latinos.
-The violent clashes took their name from the baggy suits young kids of color wore during that era.
+Eric Fieldman, a veteran social studies teacher at Collingswood High School, said he infuses Latino and Hispanic history into his lessons to include topics such as the Zoot Suit Riots that erupted in Los Angeles in 1943 after a group of U.S. servicemen and off-duty police officers clashed with young Latinos.
+The violent clashes took their name from the baggy suits young people of color wore during that era.

 “Representation is so important for the students to see themselves in the history and their contributions,” Fieldman said.
-“We have to really show people the real version of history and not just the white-washed version.”
+“We have to really show people the real version of history and not just the whitewashed version.”

 » READ MORE: Asian American and Pacific Islander history could be mandatory in N.J. school curriculum